benshimonz/V1/README.md

 ## Paths

-A path connectes two entities - similar to a relationship.
+A path connects two entities - similar to a relationship.
 However, while a relationship is a direct connection between two entities, a path is an indirect connection : a path is a sequence of relationships and entities between the two entities.

 Each path has a length.
 The length of the path is equal to the number of entities along the path.
 Relationships are actually paths with length 0.
 The number of relationships along a path is always larger by one than the number of entities along the path.

 A path is depicted by a red line between two entities.
 Above the line there must be a limitation to the path length, which is  expressed using one of the following operators: _< n, ≤ n, in [n1..n2], in [n1, n2, ...]_, where all numbers a positive integers.

-An assigment to a path consists of all the relationships and entities along the path.
+An assignment to a path consists of all the relationships and entities along the path.

 Here are two examples: